 As with everything on this site, this information is not legal advice.
 Custody is complicated and it is important to try to find an experienced lawyer to help you with your case.
 To read information on finding a lawyer, please click on the Where to Find Help tab at the top of this page.
-Note: As of 1/1/13, Arizona passed laws that changed the terms for custody and visitation (among other changes.)
-Custody is now known as "legal decision-making” and visitation is now known as “parenting time.”
-For additional information on legal decision-making and parenting time, including the pros and cons of sample parenting time schedules, you can read the AZ Supreme Court's guide, Planning for Parenting Time: Arizona’s Guide for Parents Living Apart (2009).
+Note: In Arizona, custody is known as "legal decision-making” and visitation is known as “parenting time.”

 Legal decision-making is the right to make major decisions about your child, including education, healthcare, and religion.
 Some types of decisions included in the right of legal decision-making are: where your child goes to school, whether your child gets surgery, and what kind of religious training your child receives.
 There are two types of legal decision-making: sole or joint.